koke/wordpress-scripts/README.markdown

 where `myserver.example.com` is your server and `public_html/plugins/` is the path (relative from your $HOME) to upload the tarballs

 publish.sh can also replace version numbers in your plugin.
-It will detect these to cases
+It will detect these two cases

 * Plugin header: Version 0.1
 * Version constant: define(plugin\_name\_version, '0.1');